-The Best Gaming PC Under $300 For 2019
+The Best Cheap $300 Gaming PC Build For 2023

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.
 The price may be higher than $300 due to price fluctuations.

 Well, there are two things to highlight: upgradeability and console-like performance (and by this, we mean the Xbox One and the PS4).

-So how exactly does it perform?
+So how does it perform?

-As such, it’s actually better suited for esports than it is for AAA titles, and you’ll actually get slightly worse framerates in these AAA titles on this PC than you would on a console.
-We know that this may put off some of you, but we feel that our reasoning is solid and we’d very much appreciate it if you took this into consideration.
+As such, it’s better suited for esports than it is for AAA titles, and you’ll actually get slightly worse framerates in AAA titles on this PC than you would on a console.
+We know that this may put off some of you, but we feel that our reasoning is solid considering how versatile a PC is compared to a console.

 Cooler: Wraith Stealth Cooler

 This isn’t to say that it couldn’t be done to great effect, but we wouldn’t recommend it, especially seeing as this is not a high-end gaming rig, and for the kind of settings you’ll be running games on, the factory clock speed is more than good enough.

 GPU: Vega 8